About the Author

 Corey Morris

-Corey is the owner and President/CEO of Voltage.
-He has spent 18 years working in strategic and leadership roles focused on growing national and local client brands with award-winning, ROI-generating digital strategies.
-He's a recent recipient of the KCDMA 2019 Marketer of the Year award.
+Corey is the owner and President/CEO of VOLTAGE.
+He is also founder and author of The Digital Marketing Success Plan™ and the START Planning Process.
+Corey has spent 20+ years working in strategic and leadership roles focused on growing national and local client brands with award-winning, ROI-generating digital strategies.
+He's the recipient of the KCDMA 2019 Marketer of the Year award and his team at VOLTAGE has won nearly 100 local, national, and global awards for ROI-focused client work in the past decade.

 Learn why you should adopt a problem-solving mentality and how to build it into your SEO approach.